nextcloud/documentation/developer_manual/prologue/compatibility_app_ecosystem.rst

 1. The definition of done of a pull request includes documentation.
 This means the development of your pull request cannot be considered done if you introduced changes that affect app developers that you did not document.

+..
+TODO ON RELEASE: Change the link to the follow up issue

 2. A change that affects app developers, has to be reported and documented by the author of the pull request in the `Changes for developers and administrators issue <https://github.com/nextcloud/server/issues/34692>`_.
 The requirements for this documentation are: